grodansparadis/vscp-doc-vscpd/canal_interface_specification.md

 Number of received frames since the channel was opened.

-### unsigned long cntTransmittFrames
+### unsigned long cntTransmitFrames

-Number of frames transmitted since the channel was opened.
+Number of frames transmited since the channel was opened.

 ### unsigned long cntReceiveData

 Number of bytes received since the channel was opened.

-### unsigned long cntTransmittData
+### unsigned long cntTransmitData

-Number of bytes transmitted since the channel was opened.
+Number of bytes transmited since the channel was opened.

 ### unsigned long cntOverruns